aaryarajoju/totally-not-you-tube/README.md

 - uses and advantages of React and other js frameworks
 - benefits of using a state management tool, such as Redux
-- CI/CD using github actions
+- CI/CD using GitHub actions

 ## How does the project work?

 - The webpage is loaded using React
 - `Login with Google` authentication works through firebase
-- The data is recieved from the YouTube Data API
+- The data is received from the YouTube Data API
-- All of the data is stored in a Redux Store - the data includes the user data, video recommendations, comments, etc. etc.
+- All the data is stored in a Redux Store - the data includes the user data, video recommendations, comments, etc. etc.
 - All the state data is retrieved and the components are updated to show the data

 ## How is the project made?